 Over time we want to re-engage with Registered Providers, developers, politicians and planning, housing and regeneration professionals operating across the whole South West region.

 South West "ROOM@RTPI" Events

 In 2016 the region held 4 events and discussed topics on"Innovations in Housing Delivery", "Practical Solutions to Overcoming Barriers to Housing", "Housing and Infrastructure" and "The Role of Local Enterprise Partnerships in Housing Delivery".

-In 2017 we have 2 events planned, both focussing on the key housing issues arising from the Housing and Planning Act 2016.
+In 2017 2 full day conferences have been organised to focus on the key housing issues arising from the Housing and Planning Act 2016.